We Serve Berks, Lancaster, York, Schuylkill,

 Lebanon And Chester Counties And The Lehigh Valley

 OTHER PRACTICE AREAS

 Assisting Stepparents With Adoptions

 The parent-child relationship is both a legal relationship and an emotional one.
 Through adoption, stepparents can give legal standing to a parent-child relationship that already exists emotionally.

 At Rowe Law Offices, P.C., our attorneys offer a free initial consultation to explain what is involved in stepparent adoptions.
-From our offices in Wyomissing and Lancaster, Pennsylvania, we serve Berks, Lancaster, York, Schuylkill and Montgomery counties and the Lehigh Valley.
+From our offices in Wyomissing and Lancaster, Pennsylvania, we serve Berks, Lancaster, York, Schuylkill and Lebanon counties and the Lehigh Valley.

 When Can I Adopt A Stepchild?